‘The Masked Singer UK’ Spoilers: Could Swan Be A Member From One Of Ireland’s Most Iconic Bands?

 After a successful first season, The Masked Singer returned to the U.K. on December 26.
 Host Joel Dommett and panelists Davina McCall, Rita Ora, and Jonathan Ross all returned to the show.
 However, actor Ken Jeong has been replaced by comedian Mo Gilligan.

 The first episode on Saturday night introduced viewers to six new contestants.
-One of which was Swan, which some people are finding hard to figure out.
+One of which was Swan, who some people are finding hard to figure out.
 However, some fans believe they have figured out their identity already.

 For their debut performance, they sang Shania Twain’s iconic “That Don’t Impress Me Much.”
 It is clear that Swan is a female vocalist.
 Their accent can be heard in some parts of their singing and they don’t appear to be British.